fchastanet/docker_tutorial/02-docker-compose/exo2-apache-mysql-gosu/Readme.md

 # improve exercises/02-docker-compose/exo01

 In this exercise, you will see:
+* Apache container:
+  * Dockerfile added gosu
+  * custom entrypoint to initialize symfony project
+  * code source is shared with the host and has user/group owner matching host user

 * Phpmyadmin container:
   * add some environment variables in order to be able to connect to mysql server

 * Mysql server container:
   * custom entrypoint in order to update /etc/my.cnf

-* Php container:
-  * Dockerfile added gosu
-  * custom entrypoint to initialize symfony project
-  * code source is shared with the host and has user/group owner matching host user

 ## create .env file
 here we are creating .env file